Skip to navigation Skip to content

 Check Google using the practice name and update the location details.

-if no match:
+If no match:

 • select Manual entry